American Knife and Tool Institute

 A “dirk” is “a long straight-bladed dagger or a short sword” . . .
 A “bowie knife” is “a large hunting knife adapted [especially] for knife-fighting” with a “10 to 15 inch [ ] long” blade.
 A “switchblade knife” is “a pocketknife having the blade spring-operated so that pressure on a release catch causes it to fly open.”
 (Citations omitted.)

 The Supreme Court in Thompson v.
 Commonwealth observed that the lower court had correctly concluded that a butterfly knife was not one of the enumerated types prohibited by 18.2-308.
 It also agreed that the butterfly knife was a weapon.
-It reversed the conviction because the butterfly knife was not “substantially similar” to a dirk or any other of the specifically restricted types.
+It reversed the conviction because the butterfly knife was not “substantially similar” to a dirk or any other specifically restricted type.
 The factors to be considered include a comparison with the dictionary definitions.

 Some ten months after the Thompson decision, the Virginia Court of Appeals in McMillan v.
 Commonwealth 686 S.E.2d 525 (2009) reversed a conviction for possession of a weapon of like kind where the defendant admitted that he carried the knife “for protection” and that it was kept in a sheath riveted to the inside of the left or “driver’s door” of his vehicle.
 The Court stated: